 There are numerous wood species available for hardwood flooring today, each with their own unique aesthetics and qualities.
-Exotic woods went through a very popular phase in the early 2000s, and although that fad has died down, many exotic woods still maintain a sought after position in today’s flooring market for homes in the Concord, Walnut Creek, & Lafayette, CA area.
+Exotic woods went through a very popular phase in the early 2000s, and although that fad has died down, many exotic woods still maintain a sought after position in today’s flooring market for homes in the Concord, Walnut Creek, Lafayette, & Martinez, CA area.
 One of the exotic kinds of wood that is most popular is Brazilian cherry.

 Where Does it Come From?

 Brazilian cherry is an exotic species that is one of the most popular imported types of wood today.
 It is harvested from the Jatoba tree that grows in South & Central America and the Caribbean.
 It actually is not a cherry tree, but was given the name Brazilian cherry to be more attractive to consumers.
 It’s considered an endangered wood because it’s harvested from the heavily logged Amazon area, but it is still allowed to be purchased and sold.